Alegruz/alegruz.github.io/Notes/2021/November/Korean/SmoothedParticlesHydrodynamicsCuda.md

 In physics, the **Navier-Stokes equations** are certain partial differential equations which describe the motion of viscous fluid substances.

 The Navier-Stokes equations mathematically express conservation of momentum and conservation of mass for Newtonian fluids.
-They are sometimes accompanied by an equation of state relating pressure, temperature and density.<sup>[12](#footnote_12)</sup> They arise from applying Isaac Newton's second law to fluid motion, together with the assumption that the stress in the fluid is the sum of a diffusing viscous term (proportional to the gradient of velocity) and a pressure term—hence describing *viscous flow*.
+They are sometimes accompanied by an equation of state relating pressure, temperature and density.<sup>[12](#footnote_12)</sup> They arise from applying Isaac Newton's second law to fluid motion, together with the assumption that the stress in the fluid is the sum of a diffusing viscous term (proportional to the gradient of velocityocity) and a pressure term—hence describing *viscous flow*.

 The Navier–Stokes momentum equation can be derived as a particular form of the Cauchy momentum equation, whose general convective form is: